Structured Data SEO: How Schema Drove a +28% Zero-Click Lift

 I tested 773 queries.
-One JSON-LD change drove a +28% lift in zero-click visibility.
-Stop using 'affordable.'
+One structured data change drove a +28% lift in zero-click visibility.
+Stop using vague claims.
 Start using entity constraints.
-See the data.

 You are losing traffic.
 The answer layer cannot trust your entities.